 If you are interested in accepting contactless cards, you should ask your acquiring bank about this too.

-Read the UK Cards Association's guidance on contactless card payments.
+Read UK Finance guidance on contactless card payments.

 Card payment training